vialabdusp/planning-representation/w05_GIS2Rhino/gis2rhino.md

 Input feature: select BuildingFootprints_Contours to add it for CAD export.
 Create a new folder to save this file as an output from GIS.

 IMPORTANT NOTE: All layers should have identical Projected Coordinate System (in this tutorial: NAD_1983_StatePlane_Massachusetts_Mainland_FIPS_2001_Feet) when exporting a single DWG file with multiple layers.
 If there are mixed coordinate systems, you may find layers do not place in the same place when importing the DWG into Rhino.

+## Import DWG in Rhino
+- Launch Rhino and create a new file (Large Object: Feet).
+The linear unit should be the same with your GIS file's projected coordinate system.
+- We will introduce more about the interface, views, commend, and layer management in Rhino.
+- Insert the DWG file into Rhino.
+We will discuss the difference between Insert and Import.
+- Type "Zoom" in commend window -> Extend, to zoom to the DWG file.

+## Congratulations!
+Now you've successfully exported GIS data as a DWG file (drawing file) and imported in Rhino for 3D creation.
+Move forward to the next session on generating topography, extrusion, and render in Rhino.